Bubba Thompson Player Props: Rangers vs. Royals

 - Thompson hit .259 with five doubles, a home run and seven walks.

-- He hit a long ball once out of 55 games a year ago, going deep in 0.6% of his plate appearances.
+- Appearing in 55 games last season, he hit only one home run.

-- In eight of 55 games last year, Thompson drove in a run, and he had one game with more than one RBI.
+- In eight of 55 games last year, Thompson picked up an RBI, and he had one game with more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.